gpfei/python-pcre2/README.md

 ### UTF-16/32 Support

-If you want to match UTF-16 bytes (UTF-32 is similar), you could change the settings in `setup.py` and then reinstall.
+If you want to match UTF-16 bytes (UTF-32 is similar), you could modify the settings in `setup.py` and then reinstall.

 ```python